vflame6/vflame6.github.io/_tabs/about me.md

 Hi!
 I'm **Maksim Radaev**, also known as **vflame6**.
 I'm a penetration tester specializing in offensive security operations, with a particular focus on network infrastructure, Active Directory environments, and web application security.

 I conduct comprehensive security assessments from start to finish - from initial scoping and reconnaissance through exploitation and post-exploitation, to delivering detailed reports and presenting actionable findings to clients.
 My approach combines technical expertise with clear communication to help organizations understand and remediate their security weaknesses.

+Currently I offer `network` (external/internal), `application` (web/mobile), `social-engineering` penetration testing projects and `red team` operations.
+Looking for professional penetration testing or red team services?
+See contact options in [Contacts](#contact-me) section.

-Beyond client work, I'm passionate about developing open-source security tools, sharing knowledge through my blog and [Telegram channel](https://t.me/vflame6), and continuously expanding my skills in red teaming and adversary simulation.
+Beyond client work, I'm passionate about developing open-source security tools, sharing knowledge through my [Blog](/) and [Telegram channel](https://t.me/vflame6), and continuously expanding my skills in red teaming and adversary simulation.

 > All information contained in this blog is provided for educational and research purposes only.
 The author is not responsible for any illegal use of any information published on the pages of this blog.
 {: .prompt-warning }

-## Professional Services

----

-I offer comprehensive offensive security services tailored to your organization's needs:

-- **External Network Penetration Testing**: Assessment of your internet-facing infrastructure to identify vulnerabilities before attackers do.
-- **Internal Network Assessments**: Deep dive into your internal network security posture.
-- **Web Application Security Testing**: Thorough security assessment of web applications following OWASP methodology.
-- **Mobile Application Testing**: Security evaluation of iOS and Android applications.
-- **Social Engineering**: Assessing your organization's human security layer.
-- **Red Team Operations**: Advanced adversary simulation exercises designed to test your organization's detection and response capabilities.

-Looking for professional penetration testing or red team services?
-Contact me via [LinkedIn](https://www.linkedin.com/in/maksim-radaev/) or [Telegram](https://t.me/vflame9).

 ## Projects